oliverbrummel/Weekend-Project/README.md

 * Assignee (String)
 * Reporter (String)

-The following fields should be on the Ticket model, but updated on the server:
+The following fields should be on the Ticket model (ticket.js), but updated on the server:
 * Created (Date)
 * Updated (Date)